isabellaherrada/Stats-Final/README.md

 To access and utilize the script, open the "STA215-HERRADA.R" file, which contains the code for my project.

 ## **Data**
 The data collected for this project was episodes from four different television shows (Suits.
 Only Murders in the Building, Breaking Bad, and Demon Slayer: Kimetsu no Yaiba.
-I used 4 unique variables throughout my paper(Tone, Writers, Cast, Funny).
-The varibale tone was used to describe the general feeling of the episode.
+I used 4 unique variables throughout my paper (Tone, Writers, Cast, Funny).
+The variable tone was used to describe the general feeling of the episode.
 I analyzed and documented the number of writers per episode of each show.
 For cast, I recorded the number of cast memebers for each episode.
 For the varible funny, I measured to see if the characters in each episode laughed or not to determine if the episode was funny or not.

 ## **Operationalization**
 To operationalize number of cast, I went on IMDB.com and went episode by episode are recored based on what IMDB.com said how many cast members were in each episode.